f0reachARR/vscode-excel-to-latex/README.md

 ## Known Issues

+To be supported:
-MacOS / Linux are not supported yet.
+* MacOS / Linux are not supported yet.
-Table formatting (e.g. colors, borders) are not supported yet.
+* Table formatting (e.g. colors, borders) are not supported yet.

 ## Release Notes